Enhancing Large Vision Language Models with Self-Training on Image Comprehension: Ablation Studies and Discussions

 \section{Ablation Studies and Discussions}

-In this section, we outline the differences of our method with current alignment fine-tuning methods focusing on the vision-language setting.
-Furthermore, we conduct ablation studies on the key components of \ours to demonstrate their importance and effectiveness.
+In this section, we conduct ablation studies on the key components of \ours to demonstrate their importance and effectiveness.
 Additionally, we examine the image distribution of our self-training data (MSCOCO) alongside the image distributions of benchmark datasets, revealing a positive correlation between performance gains and similarity in image distributions.

-\paragraph{Discussion with POVID.} We detail the differences between \ours and POVID.
-In POVID, the dispreferred response is generated either by adding Gaussian noise to the original image or by manually injecting hallucinations into the ground truth completion, using the labeled object information of the images.
-In contrast, \ours (1) specifically targets the image description task, (2) constructs preference datasets exclusively from \emph{unlabeled} images using self-generated content for both preferred and dispreferred responses, (3) employs an automatic model generation process without manual injections or modifications, and (4) utilizes only a small portion of SFT data for \emph{instruction-following fine-tuning} with uniquely infused model descriptions.
-Lastly, we compare the data types and scales used in POVID and \ours in Figure~\ref{fig:povid_data}.

-\paragraph{Effectiveness of describe-and-respond (DaR) prompting.} We assess the significance of the fine-tuning process in \ours by comparing it to the approach of directly allowing the base LVLM to describe an image and then respond to a query with a self-augmented prompt, which we refer to as the describe-and-respond (DaR) prompting method.
-As indicated in Table \ref{tab:main-dar}, applying DaR to the base LVLM yields mixed results, with performance improvements on some datasets and degradation on others, resulting in an overall average drop of $2.2\%$.
+\textbf{Effectiveness of describe-and-respond (DaR) prompting.} We assess the significance of the fine-tuning process in \ours by comparing it to the approach of directly allowing the base LVLM to describe an image and then respond to a query with a self-augmented prompt, which we refer to as the describe-and-respond (DaR) prompting method.
+As indicated in Table \ref{tab:main-dar}, applying DaR to the base LVLM yields mixed results, with performance improvements on some datasets and degradation on others, resulting in an overall average drop of $2.3\%$.
 In contrast, when DaR is combined with the fine-tuning process of \ours, it leads to a further average enhancement of $1.1\%$ and a notable $2.8\%$ on ScienceQA.
 This demonstrates the synergistic effect of DaR and the fine-tuning process in \ours.
-Additionally, it is worth noting that \ours achieves a substantial average improvement of $2.9\%$ even without the DaR prompting method, compared to the base LVLM.
+Additionally, it is worth noting that \ours achieves a substantial average improvement of $2.8\%$ even without the DaR prompting method, compared to the base LVLM.

-\paragraph{The role of dispreferred samples in \ours.} To understand the importance of dispreferred samples in \ours, we conduct an ablation study using \texttt{llava-v1.6-mistral-7b} as the base LVLM.
-We remove the negative examples from the preference data and only use the positive samples for supervised fine-tuning (SFT), effectively creating an SFT version of \ours.
-Table \ref{tab:ablation-sft} shows that omitting the dispreferred samples evev leads to a performance drop of $0.6\%$ on LLaVA-Bench, while failing to provide equally significant improvement as \ours with preference data.
-This highlights the crucial role of negative examples in aligning preferences and enabling the model to distinguish between high-quality and low-quality responses.
-By leveraging both positive and negative examples, \ours effectively improves the model's performance and generates more preferred outputs.